William Berkeley Lewis

+Early life

+In 1812 Lewis was listed as assistant deputy quartermaster for Andrew Jackson's Tennessee volunteers.

 Political advisor

 In 1822, Lewis and John Eaton attempted to nominate a candidate before the Tennessee legislature to oppose John Williams, who was openly against Jackson's candidacy for president in 1824.
 After being unable to find a viable candidate, they nominated Jackson himself.
 The strategy was successful, and Jackson won.
 The results took him by surprise, and although he did not wish to serve, he accepted the results of the election.

 Lewis played a crucial role in electioneering for Jackson during his campaigns for the presidency in 1824 and 1828.
 Jackson lost in 1824 but won in 1828.
 Afterwards, his first inaugural address was composed at Lewis's home in Nashville, Tennessee by Jackson, Lewis, and Henry Lee IV.
 During Jackson's presidency, Lewis resided with him in the White House and served as his advisor.
 According to Jackson biographer James Parton, "He almost alone retained to the last the friendship of General Jackson, without agreeing with him in opinion upon subjects of controversy."
 Lewis was seen as part of a group of unofficial advisors known as the "Kitchen Cabinet" who helped Jackson formulate policy.
+Lewis was more a personal confederate of Jackson than a stakeholder in U.S. national politics as a whole.

 During the Bank War, Lewis, in contrast to Jackson, took a position moderately in favor of the Second Bank of the United States.
 Even so, in the fall of 1831, he warned its president, Nicholas Biddle, not to apply for recharter.
 He correctly predicted that Jackson would see the bill as a challenge to his leadership and veto it.
 At the 1830 Jefferson Day Dinner at Jefferson Brown's Indian Queen Hotel, Jackson was to give a toast.
 This took place in the midst of the Nullification Crisis, and John C. Calhoun, Jackson's estranged vice president who supported nullification, would be in attendance.
 Jackson concluded, according to Lewis, "that the celebration was to be a nullification affair altogether."
 The following day, Jackson presented three possible toasts to Lewis.
 "I ran my eye over them and then handed him the one I liked best...He said he preferred that one himself for the reason that it was shorter and more expressive.
 He then put it into his pocket and threw the others into the fire."
 Jackson attended the dinner, and to the horror of many in attendance read out the toast: "Our Federal Union.
 It must be preserved."
 Calhoun then responded, in part, "The Union, next to our Liberty the dearest."